openshift/hive/docs/using-hive.md

   replicas: 3
 ```

-If the Availability Zones are not configured in the `MachinePool`, then all of the AZs in the region will be used and a `MachineSet` resource will be created for each AZ.
+If the Availability Zones are not configured in the `MachinePool`, then all of the AZs in the region will be used and a `MachineSet` resource will be created for each AZ (only relevant for public cloud providers).

 #### Auto-scaling

-`MachinePools` can be configured to auto-scale to scale up or down worker nodes as needed based on resource utilization of the deployed cluster by creating a `ClusterAutoscaler` on the deployed cluster.
+`MachinePools` can be configured to auto-scale the number of worker nodes as needed based on resource utilization of the deployed cluster (this feature creates a `ClusterAutoscaler` resource in the deployed cluster).

 ```yaml
 apiVersion: hive.openshift.io/v1